mchen81/blog/_posts/GO-number-convertor.md

 title: "Number Convertor"
 subtitle: "Golang"
 date: 2021-07-05 21:00:00 +0000
-categories: Side Project
+categories: Go
 author: "Jerry"
 meta: "Springfield"
 ---

 In my first graduate year, a professor assigned us to write a number converter in C([here](https://github.com/mchen81/2020S-system-foundation/blob/main/number-converter/nt.c)).
-I liked the project, but I did not like C, so I decided to write the program in GO.
+I liked the project, but I did not like C, so I decided to make this program again in GO.

 ## Input